3 Simple questions for Hard Drive Users

 Try to take the complete backup or

-.
+create an image.
 And if your hard drive is really bad condition I would suggest you to go for the new one.
 If you are not able to access the data then you have to take the help of data recovery professionals who will different

 data recovery techniques to recover your data back.